edgarkech/scalable_field_camera/README.md

 - the design is inspired by old and established field cameras like Horseman 45HD/FA or Linhof Technika.
 But it is also inspired by Intrepid and Standard Camera
 - compact and lightweight.
 Projected weight with ground glass but without lens is about 1500g
 - for 4x5": usable with lenses from 90-300mm.
 Shorter or longer lenses are not targeted.
+- a small standard lens should be able to stay on the camera when it is closed (e.g. Fujinon-WS 150/6.3 or Symmar 135/5.6, ...)
 - rise of about 25-30mm with a normal lens
 - fall of about 10mm with a normal lens
 - front/back tilt of about 20 degrees